Some 'Cheaper' Health Plans Have Surprising Costs

 "Traditional health plans have not been able to stem high cost increases, so people are tearing down the model and trying something different," said Jeff Levin-Scherz, health management practice leader for benefit consultants Willis Towers Watson.

-Not everyone is eligible for a subsidy to defray the cost of an ACA plan, and that's led some people to experiment with new ways to pay their medical expenses.
-Those experiments include short-term policies or alternatives like Christian sharing ministries — which are not insurance at all, but rather cooperatives where members pay one another's bills.
+Not everyone is eligible for a subsidy to defray the cost of an ACA plan, and that has led some people to experiment with new ways to pay their medical expenses.
+Those experiments include short-term policies or alternatives like Christian-sharing ministries — which are not insurance at all, but rather cooperatives through which members pay one another's bills.

 Now some insurers — such as Blue Cross Blue Shield of North Carolina and a Minnesota startup called Bind Benefits, which is partnering with UnitedHealth Group — are coming up with their own novel offerings.

 Insurers say the two new types of plans meet the ACA's rules, although they interpret those rules in new ways.
 For example, the new policies avoid the federal law's rule limiting consumers' annual in-network limit on out-of-pocket costs.
 One policy manages that by having no network — patients are free to find providers on their own.
-And the other skirts the issue by calling additional charges "premiums;" Under ACA rules, premiums don't count toward the out-of-pocket maximum.
+And the other skirts the issue by calling additional charges "premiums."
+Under ACA rules, premiums don't count toward the out-of-pocket maximum.

-But each plan could leave patients with huge costs in a system where it is extremely difficult for a patient to be a smart shopper — in part, because they have little negotiating power against big hospital systems and partly because illness is often urgent and unanticipated.
+But each plan could leave patients with huge costs in a system in which it is extremely difficult for a patient to be a smart shopper — in part, because they have little negotiating power against big hospital systems and partly because illness is often urgent and unanticipated.

 If these alternative plans prompt doctors and hospitals to lower prices, "then that is worth taking a closer look," says Sabrina Corlette, a research professor at Georgetown University's Health Policy Institute.
-"But if it's simply another flavor of shifting more risk to employees, I don't think in the long term that's going to bend the cost curve."
+"But if it's simply another flavor of shifting more risk to employees, I don't think in the long term, that's going to bend the cost curve."

 Balancing freedom, control and responsibility